WHAT IS EXPLORING?

 WHAT DO SHERIFF'S EXPLORER'S DO?

-The explorer post is part of the community services division.
+The explorer post is part of the Community Engagement division.
 Explorers work together with Deputy Sheriff's and other members of the Sheriff's Office, called 'advisors'.
 Advisors supervise all explorer post functions, such as special events called 'details', where we assist with Security, Traffic Parking, Crowd Control, and other events.
 Explorers also receive specialized training, and most of all have FUN traveling, sightseeing, and meeting others interested in law enforcement!

 REQUIREMENTS TO BE A SHERIFF'S EXPLORER: